souenzzo/graal/docs/reference-manual/native-image/README.md

 The `native-image` tool can be used to build a **native executable**, which is the default, or a **native shared library**.
 This quick start guide focuses on building a native executable; to learn more about shared libraries, go [here](SharedLibrary.md).

-To get used to Native Image terminology and get better understanding of the technology, we recommend you to read about the [Native Image Programming Model](ProgrammingModel.md).
+To get used to Native Image terminology and get better understanding of the technology, we recommend you to read about the [Basics of Native Image](ProgrammingModel.md).

 ### Table of Contents